MacRdy/kodgen/README.md

 ### Custom generators

-The Kodgen can transform OpenAPI definitions into any form.
+Kodgen can transform OpenAPI definitions into any desired format.
-Kodgen provides all the parsed entities from the OpenAPI specification and exports API to generate files, so you can use it in your own generator.
+It offers access to all parsed entities from the OpenAPI specification, allowing you to use it in your own generator.

 While there are no clear instructions on how to interact with the API, you can look at how the [`kodgen-typescript`](https://github.com/MacRdy/kodgen-typescript) works from the inside.